Raw vegan children

 Finally, I had to apply my findings to Evie, cross my fingers tight and hope that it worked.
 Interestingly, as she turned four and I stopped breastfeeding her, I experimented with some raw animal byproducts, which was extremely difficult for me, as a vegan, to do.
 I finally settled on a few organic free range egg yolks a week and some raw cheese and butter.
 I'm hoping this, with her supplements and her hugely varied diet will be enough.
 I'm constantly evaluating her.

 I make absolutely no apologies for raising this issue.
 I will continue to raise it until we get a generation of healthy raw children.
-Believe me, I will not make this convenient for the hardline raw vegans out there and scuttle off under a stone, feeling like a failure.
-They've done that to enough mothers, but they cannot do it to me -- I have no fear and a huge audience.
-Nothing they can say can hurt me because I know I'm fully living my truth.
+Believe me, I will not make this convenient for the hardline raw vegans out there and scuttle off under a stone.
+They've done that to enough mothers, but they can't do it to me -- I have no fear and a huge audience.

 - A healthy raw vegan child should not be smaller or lighter than other children.
 Of course all children vary in size, but frail, bird-like and too small is a warning sign.